Chris Jericho: Teaming and feuding with Christian (2002–2004)

 After this match, Jericho entered a rivalry with Goldberg, which was fueled by Goldberg's refusal to fight Jericho in WCW.
-During Jericho's first episode of the Highlight Reel, an interview segment, where Goldberg was the guest, he complained that no-one wanted Goldberg in WWE and continued to insult him in the following weeks.
+During Jericho's first episode of the Highlight Reel, an interview segment, where Goldberg was the guest, he complained that no one wanted Goldberg in WWE and continued to insult him in the following weeks.
 On the May 12 episode of Raw, a mystery assailant attempted to run over Goldberg with a limousine.
 A week later, Co-Raw General Manager, Stone Cold Steve Austin, interrogated several Raw superstars to find out who was driving the car.
 One of the interrogates was Lance Storm, who admitted that he was the assailant.
 Austin forced Storm into a match with Goldberg, who defeated Storm.
 After the match, Goldberg forced Storm to admit that Jericho was the superstar who conspired Storm into running him over.
 On the May 26 episode of Raw, Goldberg was once again a guest on the Highlight Reel.
 Jericho expressed jealousy towards Goldberg's success in WCW and felt that since joining WWE, he had achieved everything he had ever wanted in his career and all that was left was to defeat Goldberg and challenged him to a match.
-At Bad Blood, Goldberg settled the score with Jericho and defeated him.
+At Bad Blood on June 15, Goldberg settled the score with Jericho and defeated him.

 On the October 27 episode of Raw, Jericho won his sixth WWE Intercontinental Championship when he defeated Rob Van Dam.
 He lost the title back to Van Dam immediately after in a steel cage match.
 Later in 2003, Jericho started a romance with Trish Stratus while his tag team partner Christian began one with Lita.
 This, however, turned out to be a bet over who could sleep with their respective paramour first, with a Canadian dollar at stake.
 Stratus overheard this and ended her relationship with Jericho, who seemingly felt bad for using Stratus.
-After he saved her from an attack by Kane, Stratus agreed that the two of them could just be "friends", thus turning Jericho face.
-After Christian put Stratus in the Walls of Jericho while competing against her in a match, Jericho sought revenge on Christian, which led to a match at WrestleMania XX.
+After he saved her from an attack by Kane, Stratus agreed that the two of them could just be "friends", thus turning Jericho face for the first time since 2001.
+After Christian put Stratus in the Walls of Jericho while competing against her in a match, Jericho sought revenge on Christian, which led to a match at WrestleMania XX on March 14, 2004.
 Christian defeated Jericho after Stratus ran down and "inadvertently" struck Jericho (thinking it was Christian) and Christian got the roll-up.
 After the match, Stratus turned on Jericho and revealed that she and Christian were a couple.
-This revelation led to a handicap match at Backlash that Jericho won.
-Jericho won his record-breaking seventh WWE Intercontinental Championship at Unforgiven in a ladder match against Christian, breaking the previous record held by Jeff Jarrett from 1999.
-Jericho's seventh reign was short lived, as he lost it at Taboo Tuesday to Shelton Benjamin.
+This revelation led to a handicap match at Backlash on April 18 that Jericho won.
+Jericho won his record-breaking seventh WWE Intercontinental Championship at Unforgiven on September 12 in a ladder match against Christian, breaking the previous record held by Jeff Jarrett from 1999.
+Jericho's seventh reign was short lived, as he lost it at Taboo Tuesday on October 19 to Shelton Benjamin.